-Richard Pasco is legal counsel and lobbyist for a number of agribusiness clients in the food, agricultural, trade and environmental arenas.
-He has more than 30 years of experience working in agriculture and food-related legislative and regulatory matters.
-Mr. Pasco specializes in advising and representing trade associations and companies on government policies and programs.
-In this capacity, he serves as President of the Sweetener Users Association and Vice President of the Sugar Club.
+Richard Pasco is general counsel and lobbyist for agribusiness clients in the food, agricultural, trade and environmental arenas.
+He has more than 35 years of experience working in agriculture and food-related legislative and regulatory matters.
+Mr. Pasco advises and represents trade associations and companies on government policies and programs.
+In this capacity, he serves as President of the Sweetener Users Association.

 Former Jobs/Positions Held

-Prior to joining the firm in 1995, Mr. Pasco was Vice President of Government Affairs for the National Pork Producers Council -- a trade association representing 90,000 members in 45 states.
+Prior to joining the firm in 1995, Mr. Pasco was Vice President of Government Affairs for the National Pork Producers Council.
 From 1985 to 1987, he served as Legislative Assistant to Senator Edward Zorinsky, the Ranking Member of the Senate Committee on Agriculture, Nutrition and Forestry.
 Before his career in Washington, D.C., he practiced law at a law firm in his hometown of Lincoln, Nebraska for two years.

 Mr. Pasco has been appointed by the U.S. Trade Representative and the Secretary of Agriculture to serve on the Agricultural Technical Advisory Committee for Trade (ATAC) in Tobacco, Cotton and Peanuts after previously being appointed to serve on the ATAC for Trade in Livestock and Livestock Products, and the National Advisory Council for Commodity Distribution.
 He also served on the Board of the American Commodity Distribution Association and was a founder of the Agricultural Clean Water Working Group.